Forensic psychiatry: Forensic psychiatry

 Forensic psychiatrists focus on how biological factors apply to the legal system.
 They focus more on the scientific facts as well as diagnosing and treating mental disorders.
 They legally assess clients, provide a diagnosis, and can prescribe medication if necessary.
+Forensic psychiatrists are physicians, who in the United States, hold a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) degree.
+They can prescribe medications.

 Forensic psychology

 Forensic psychologists examine how various disorders and conditions can be applied in court.
-Their jobs typically entail working as research assistants and probation officers.
+Their job typically entail working with psychological testing.
 They often determine trial competency, assess the risk of inmates, and aid in jury selection.
 Forensic psychologists can use information learned about mental health and criminal justice to advocate for those who have a mental illness.
-After earning a master's degree and a PhD in psychology or a doctorate of psychology (PsyD), they can become forensic psychologists.
-While they are required to be licensed by the state, they are not required to be medical doctors.
-This means that they cannot prescribe medication.
+They hold a PhD in psychology or a doctorate of psychology (PsyD), and are required to be licensed by a state.
+They are not physicians and cannot prescribe medication.

 Risk management

 Many past offenders against other people, and suspected or potential future offenders with mental health problems or an intellectual or developmental disability, are supervised in the community by forensic psychiatric teams made up of a variety of professionals, including psychiatrists, psychologists, nurses, and care workers.
-These teams have dual responsibilities: to promote both the welfare of their clients and the safety of the public.
+These teams have dual responsibilities: to promote both the welfare of their patients and the safety of the public.
 The aim is not so much to predict as to prevent violence, by means of risk management.

 Risk assessment and management is a growth area in the forensic field, with much Canadian academic work being done in Ontario and British Columbia.
 This began with the attempt to predict the likelihood of a particular kind of offense being repeated, by combining "static" indicators from personal history and offense details in actuarial instruments such as the RRASOR and Static-99, which were shown to be more accurate than unaided professional judgment.
 More recently, use is being made also of "dynamic" risk factors, such as attitudes, impulsivity, mental state, family and social circumstances, substance use, and the availability and acceptance of support, to make a "structured professional judgment."
 The aim of this is to move away from prediction to prevention, by identifying and then managing risk factors.
 This may entail monitoring, treatment, rehabilitation, supervision, and victim safety planning and depends on the availability of funding and legal powers.

 Risk management in forensic psychiatry is often done using standardised tests called structured professional judgement tools.
 Two such tools include the HCR-20 and the newer SAPROF developed in the late 2010s.
 These tools are used to measure the likelihood of recidivism and identify protective factors for offenders.